indygreg/PyOxidizer/pyoxy/docs/pyoxy_history.rst

 Not yet released.

-* Official release artifacts now contain Python 3.8 variants.
+* Official release artifacts now contain Python 3.8 and 3.10 variants.
   Previously, only Python 3.9 was provided.
 * The Sphinx documentation now contains extensive documentation for the Python interpreter configuration structs and enums.
 The content is derived from the canonical Rust source code.
 This should make it easier to